-Subsequently, the tree-climbing robot will help overcome one of the most complex challenges of modern robotics – moving coherently in difficult conditions and unpredictable terrain.
+Subsequently, the tree-climbing robot will help overcome one of the most complex challenges of modern robotics – moving coherently under challenging conditions and unpredictable terrain.

 A tree-climbing robot contrasts to more conventional robots presents endless possibilities for forestry and environmental investigations.

-The network is believed to be as much as ten times faster than broadband and a “quantum leap” from 4G.
+The network will likely be ten times faster than broadband and a “quantum leap” from 4G.

-In 2018 we saw a slice of 5G action when a home broadband service incorporating the technology was launched by Verizon.
+In 2018 we saw a slice of 5G action when Verizon launched a home broadband service incorporating the technology.

-Hot on Verizon’s heels in the race to adopt 5G was AT&T, bringing 5G services to a dozen cities.
+Hot on Verizon’s heels in the race to adopt 5G; AT&T has brought 5G services to dozens of cities.
 Great news for the US, of course!
 We can’t wait for it to come to the UK.

 2019 is poised to make 5G more widespread with the launch of several smartphones capable of running on the network.